Repetitive Motion Injuries

-- The goal in treatment of shoulder tendinitis is first and foremost to maintain full range of motion of the shoulder joint, and relieving the symptoms is secondary.
+- The goal in treatment of shoulder tendinitis is first and foremost to maintain full range of motion of the shoulder joint.
+Relieving the symptoms is secondary.

-- Rest, ice, and elevate your arm or leg.
+- Use rest and ice, and elevate your arm or leg.

 - Alternative treatments include pain-killing creams, capsaicin cream (an over-the-counter pain relief cream made from an ingredient of cayenne pepper), and steroid medications if you are able to take them.